opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

   The following are the metrics collected for this test:

    - Throughput stability of the DUT.
      - This means reporting the number of packets lost per time interval and reporting any time intervals with packet loss.
+The [RFC2889] Forwarding Rate shall be measured in each interval.
 An interval of 60s is suggested.
    - CPU and memory utilization may also be collected as part of this test, to determine the vSwitch's performance footprint on the system.
    - The [RFC5481] PDV form of delay variation on the traffic flow, using the 99th percentile.

 <br/>

-  - #####Test ID: LTD.Throughput.RFC2544.SoakFrameModification
+  - #####Test ID: LTD.Throughput.RFC2889.SoakFrameModification
-  **Title**: RFC 2544 Throughput Soak Test with Frame Modification
+  **Title**: RFC 2889 Throughput Soak Test with Frame Modification

   **Prerequisite Test** LTD.Throughput.RFC2544.PacketLossRatioFrameModification (0% Packet Loss)